LillestKittyK/PokeDataVis/README.md

 - Pokémon Go
 - And Much more...

-> **_NOTE:_**  The colors for each generation are chosen according to the official Pokemon colors.
+> **_NOTE:_**  The colors for each generation are chosen according to the official Pokémon colors.
 The entire story you'll find on the [site](https://lillestkittyk.github.io/PokeDataVis/)!

 ### Statistics

-The page where you can find the number of Pokemon introduced in each generation by type
+The page where you can find the number of Pokémon introduced in each generation, the type distribution across that generation and some of the new Pokémon introduced in that generation.

 ### Pokedex

-This is the main page of the site, you can search for any Pokemon here on this page and it will return all the info about the Pokemon.
+This is the main page of the site, you can search for any Pokémon here on this page and it will return all info about that Pokémon.
-There are some easter eggs, which means we have taken some special care of some of the Pokemon you can find on the site.
+There are some easter eggs - we have taken some special care of some of the Pokémon you can find on the site.

-***Hint***: A Pokemon can evolve into many types.
+***Hint***: Some Pokémon can evolve into many others.

-Also don't forget to check these Pokemon:
+Also don't forget to check these Pokémon:
 - Arcanine
 - Articuno
 - Zapdos